smmohr/smmohr.github.io/index.md

 This research not only sheds light on the resilience and evolutionary adaptations of squirrels but also provides broader insights into ecological balance and potential applications in human medical science.

-> "Be like a squirrel—-make preparations for the winter."
+> "Be like a squirrel—--make preparations for the winter."

 ![squirrel](squirrel.png){:height="auto" width="auto" max-height="5em"}